yousefmohtady1/Depi-Python-Project/README.md

 - Prevents duplicate employee IDs
 - Validates that the salary is a numeric value
+- Validates that the email is a valid email
 - Checks if records exist before attempting to list, update, or delete
 - Displays formatted output for better readability